kogakure/website-hugo-hamburg.stefanimhoff.de/app/content/district/hamburg-st-pauli.md

 {{< image src="district/st-pauli-47" alt="St. Pauli" width="1000" >}}

-The farther I approached the red light district of St. Pauli the more degenerate were the streets.
+The closer one comes to the red light district of St. Pauli, the more degenerate are the streets.
 And especially a constant smell of urine in the corners is quite annoying.
 St. Pauli has had a problem with _Wildpinklers_ for years, no wonder, as more than 20 million guests come to St. Pauli every year.
 In 2015, the project _St.
-Pauli pisses back_ was founded and painted an unknown number of walls with special paint.
+Pauli pisst zurück_ (St. Pauli pisses back) was founded and painted an unknown number of walls with special paint.

 This paint ensures that the urine just pours off and injects the Pinkler directly onto his own shoes and pants.
 In addition, even three years later you can still see warning signs and advertising posters everywhere, which suggests that the project did not really solve the problem.